snowplow-archive/scalding-example-project/README.md

 Check the output once the run has completed.

+## Troubleshooting

+If you are trying to run this on a non-EMR environment, you may need to edit:

+    project/BuildSettings.scala

+And comment out the Hadoop jar exclusions:

+    // "hadoop-core-0.20.2.jar", // Provided by Amazon EMR.
+Delete this line if you're not on EMR
+    // "hadoop-tools-0.20.2.jar" // "

 ## Next steps

-You can fork this project and evolve this into your own Scalding job.
+Fork this project and adapt it into your own custom Scalding job.

 ## Copyright and license